 Above all else, your search needs to return what visitors want.
 Depending on your site, visitors might be searching for content outside of what default WordPress indexes.
 Therefore, you should find a plugin that indexes as much of your text and image content as you need.
 This might include custom post types and legible media like text documents and PDFs, both of which are not included in the native WordPress results page.

-Here I’m referring to the look of both the search bar and the results page.
+A site search plugin should provide some control over the look of both the search bar and the results page.
 Results pages can be enhanced with techniques like highlighting certain results, manually ordering the results on certain results pages, and live search results with help from AJAX.
 The search bar itself should be minimal and clearly visible on all applicable pages.
 Some search plugins let you customize one or both.

 Filter and Sort